Review of CYF placements urged

 She says background checks are not always as thorough as they should be.

-Next story in National: More foster care monitoring needed - former judge
+Next story in New Zealand: More foster care monitoring needed - former judge

 Copyright © 2012, Radio New Zealand